Dason-IsopodOverseer/Java-Game/README.md

     BBBB    AAAA
     AAAAAAAAAAAA

-Becomes this in the actual game
+Becomes this in tile array

       ABA
       ABA